NDevTK/OriginMarker/README.md

 # Personal Automatic mode (ID: **)
 Like Universal mode but with a personal salt.
-For Origin it will be different emojis then other users.
+It will be different emojis per origin then other users.

 # Manual only (ID: ***)
 Markers will not get a automatic value.